Skip to content

 Chartwell, Kent

 Head out into the wider estate for woodland adventures at Chartwell.
-Explore the tree house, see how high you can go on swings and seesaws and discover a Canadian camp, where troops once camped during the Second World War.Come and play at Chartwell
+Explore the tree house, see how high you can go on swings and seesaws and discover the place where Canadian troops once camped during the Second World War.Come and play at Chartwell

 Chirk Castle, Wrexham

-Explore Chirk Castle's outdoor play area at Home Farm and keep the whole family entertained.
+Discover Chirk Castle's outdoor play area at Home Farm and keep the whole family entertained.
+Clamber around on the climbing frames, swing as high as you can, or enjoy a game of tag.
 It's also conveniently located next to the refreshment kiosk.Come and play at Chirk Castle

 Dyffryn Gardens, Vale of Glamorgan

 Covering half an acre of wild play area, The Log Stack at Dyffryn Gardens has plenty of space for games.
-Why not balance on enormous trees, jump along stepping stones and have a picnic on hand-carved stumps?Come and play at Dyffryn Gardens
+Why not balance on enormous trees, jump along stepping stones and check out the hand-carved stumps?Come and play at Dyffryn Gardens

 Emmetts Garden, Kent

-Explore the wild play area at Emmetts Garden, just past the Old Stables tea-room, complete with giant wind chimes and balance beams.
-Wind your way up the climbing frame, tell stories in the fairy ring and race each other on the ball run.Come and play at Emmetts Garden
+Explore the wild play area at Emmetts Garden, just past the Old Stables tea-room, complete with play net and balance beams.
+Wind your way up the climbing frame, tell stories in the fairy ring of toadstools and race through the tunnels.Come and play at Emmetts Garden

 Erddig, Wrexham